Arlanthir/notes/games/ttrpg/DungeonsAndDragons.md

 3. If it's a skill (e.g. Acrobatics) you're proficient in, add the Proficiency Bonus
 4. Apply other bonuses and penalties (e.g. feats, spells, etc)
 5. Compare to target number (e.g. DC (Difficulty Class) for ability checks and AC (Armor Class) for attacks)
+   - It succeeds if its &le; DC or AC

 Typical DCs:
 - Very easy: 5